Join Our Waitlist

 The conversation is the backbone of the relationship you have with your children.
 If your conversations are strong, so are your relationships.
 This goes for any conversation—whether it is with your spouse, your sister, your friend, or your boss.
 It is particularly true in the parent/child relationship.
 After all, your children are looking to you as their model for building paradigms about the world and their role in it.

 When and how you start conversations is important.
 Here are our three top tips for starting conversations.

 Keep it short, and revisit it

-You will be the first to know when Resilience-Based Parenting™ opens its doors.
-Plus, you'll receive a free copy of our ebook: The 5 Most Important Conversations to Have With Your Kids This Week.
+Join our mailing list, and you will receive a free copy of our ebook: The 5 Most Important Conversations to Have With Your Kids This Week.